MichaelDohmenDUE/paper-backend-code/README.md

 Copy the ".env.example" to a ".env" file and insert your WandB username.

-Then you can then start the Training Scripts with
+Then you can start the Training Scripts with
 ```
 PYTHONPATH=.. uv run ActionValue/DQN/DQN.py
 ```